 The effect of shifting a phantom source by changing the level or time delay difference between the left and right loudspeaker signal also takes place if the listener changes their position.
 If they move a little to the right, the right speaker signal is louder than the left and it arrives earlier than the left.
 The phantom source positions within the stereo base will be compressed in a rightward direction.
 The overall stereo base becomes smaller.
 Because of these regularities there is only a small listening area with a full and balanced stereo base representation.
 This is known as the sweet spot.

 To recreate a highly realistic image of the original sound event, the professional recording should be accompanied by a set of high-quality speakers for the reproduction, taking into account room acoustics.
+In such a scenario the loudspeakers are not audible as sources of the sound.
 Ideal condition for a good localization within the stereo base is a point-source loudspeaker in a room with little reflection, a conditions that often cannot be realized, e.g. in the car.
 Many loudspeakers are two- or three-way systems.
 The sound is generated in different speaker chassis depending on frequency, the chassis mounted at a distance from each other.
 The location of the sound source will therefore be blurred.
 However, if the listening position is far away enough, the horizontal distance between the speaker-chassis can’t be resolved.